datastax/cassandra-data-migrator/README.md

 Migrate and Validate Tables between Origin and Target Cassandra Clusters.

 > [!IMPORTANT]
-> Please note this job has been tested with spark version [3.5.8](https://archive.apache.org/dist/spark/spark-3.5.8/)
+> Please note the below listed Prerequisite to avoid CDM, Spark, Scala, Hadoop version mismatch issues

 ## Install as a Container
 - Get the latest image that includes all dependencies from [DockerHub](https://hub.docker.com/r/datastax/cassandra-data-migrator)